 |High Cholesterol||Food cravings||Candida (Thrush)|

-In addition Nutritional Therapy can support couples looking to optimise their fertility through preconceptual planning; athletes wanting to optimise their performance; individuals interested in ensuring their nutritional status is as good as it could be; and it is suitable for adults and children alike.
+In addition, Nutritional Therapy can support couples looking to optimise their fertility through pre-conceptual planning; athletes wanting to optimise their performance; individuals interested in ensuring their nutritional status is at its peak performance.

 Nutritional Therapists have access to a wide range of functional tests to determine underlying conditions such as:

 - hormonal imbalance;

 - Prior to the consultation, you will receive an online questionnaire to complete.

 - The first consultation lasts 1 hour and 15 minutes.
 Emily will use this time to find out more about your health, health history, symptoms, diet and lifestyle.
 She will discuss whether functional tests would be useful to determine underlying causes or nutritional deficiencies.
 Then, she will recommend nutritional supplements where appropriate.